altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 'R::So imagine this: but more extreme. just...'
 *Rossin puts up a mock hand and jabbers with it* 'R::Gibberish all day - most people - even the Awakened: their thoughts are a mess.'
-~Through the threshold step Flanagan and Two people next to him~ ~A burley man - dark skin and curly black hair, and a thin tall blonde beside him~ *They stepped forward and sat on the couch across from them* *Felix rose to take their hands, and with only a subtle prompting from Rossin, Martha did likewise* "F::Relux, What's the news?"
+~Through the threshold step Flanagan and Two people next to him.
+A burley man - dark skin and curly black hair, and a thin tall blonde beside him~ *They stepped forward and sat on the couch across from them.
+Felix rose to take their hands, and with only a subtle prompting from Rossin, Martha did likewise* "F::Relux, What's the news?"
-*Felix sat back down*
+*Felix sat back down.
-*The man turned to Flanagan*
+The man turned to Flanagan*
 "L_R::How much does he know?"
 "FL::I haven't had time to question them, you arrived shortly after."
 "F::Question us about what the school?